ilci66/my-drawings-api/README.md

 * I have read a lot about "pg" directly and used it in my last project so I will use "sequalize" in this one to learn about it
 * Commenting the examples given in the docs, taking my notes
 * Changed the table names in the database instead of just using { freezeTableName: true } in sequelize options
-## Gonna delete database I'm currently working on, it was created just for examples
+## Gonna delete the database I'm currently working on, it was created just for examples
 * Planning on posting the images on imgur and storing the urls in my database where I will be creating relations
 * Reading about associations, sequelize seems really cool, taking notes here on on my notebook
-* Reading advanced sections on sequelize, makes it a lot easier to use SQL databases
+* Reading advanced sections on sequelize, makes it a lot easier to use SQL databases, less confusing looking